15 Magical Things to Do in Marseille in Winter (& Christmas)

 3. See More of the City with a Hop-On Hop-Off City Bus Tour

-Board Marseille’s only Hop-On Hop-Off city sightseeing bus with the Colorbüs and discover the culture and beauty of the city.
+Board Marseille’s only Hop-On Hop-Off city sightseeing bus with the Colorbüs and discover the culture and beauty of the city!

 Drive by the city’s best attractions and listen to informative commentary with headphones provided in up to 8 languages.
+It is an excellent option if you have merely a little time in the city but still want to see all the major districts and monuments.

 Choose between the panoramic double-decker bus or a convertible minibus to discover the city’s historical charm and its newer emblematic destinations.
+There are two circuits available, the red circuit and the blue circuit.

 The red circuit leads you along 14 stops, which include the Old Port, the Notre-Dame de la Garde Basilica, the Vallon des Auffes, and the Corniche Kennedy.